palembang-digital/website/ui/README.md

 ## Running a local development server

-You can start a development server for the React UI outside of a running PalembangDigital server by running:
+You can start a development server for the React UI outside of a running Palembang Digital server by running:

     yarn start

 This will open a browser window with the React app running on http://localhost:3000/.
 The page will reload if you make edits to the source code.
 You will also see any lint errors in the console.

 Due to a `"proxy": "http://localhost:8080"` setting in the `package.json` file, any API requests from the React UI are proxied to `localhost` on port `8080` by the development server.
-This allows you to run a normal PalembangDigital server to handle API requests, while iterating separately on the UI.
+This allows you to run a normal Palembang Digital server to handle API requests, while iterating separately on the UI.

-    [browser] ----> [localhost:3000 (dev server)] --(proxy API requests)--> [localhost:8080 (PalembangDigital)]
+    [browser] ----> [localhost:3000 (dev server)] --(proxy API requests)--> [localhost:8080 (Palembang Digital)]

 ## Running tests